shibatch/grantback/v0.3/GUIDE_FOR_LICENSEES.md

 If you are a creator affiliated with a corporation or agency, it is crucial that you check your own contract and your agency's policies before using VODs under this License.

-By using a VOD under this License, you are automatically agreeing to grant back a license to the original creator (the Licensor) under the terms described in Section 4 of their License.
+By using a VOD under this License, you are automatically agreeing to grant back a license to the original creator (the Licensor) under the terms described in Clause 4 of their License.
 You cannot change these grant-back terms.
 You must ensure that these grant-back terms do not conflict with your obligations to your own agency.

 &nbsp;